| New

 2:00 PM - Dargaville Town Hall - New Zealand

-with North Shore Accordion Orchestra & Musicale Accordion Orchestras and Guests
+with North Shore Accordion Orchestra & Musicale Accordion

-Auckland Symphony Orchestra Percussion
+with Auckland Symphony Orchestra Percussion,

-- Gary Daverne, Guest Conductor (pictured below)
+- Gary Daverne, Guest Conductor

-(pictured above - Kevin Friedrich and Gary
+(pictured above - Kevin Friedrich and Gary Daverne

-Daverne after performance)
+after performance)

 September